hachyderm/community/community.hachyderm.io/content/en/docs/_index.md

 If you are not the moderated user and not on a moderation team, please still feel free to email us at [admin@hachyderm.io](admin@hachyderm.io) to confirm if a user or instance is moderated or not.
-The main focus of moderation is community safety, so if a specific user or instance has been temporarily or permanently moderated, then we most common reason is that we saw an incident or behavioral pattern that we believed posed a risk to community safety.
+The main focus of moderation is community safety, so if a specific user or instance has been temporarily or permanently moderated, then the most common reason is that we saw an incident or behavioral pattern that we believed posed a risk to community safety.